Ziang-Lu/RESTful-with-Flask/README.md

 <br>

-## Documentation of this RESTful API
+## Documentation of Web Service RESTful API

-There are two resources on this Flask application:
+In this project, we implemented a <u>"bookstore" web service in RESTful-architecture, which has `author`s and `book`s associated with them as the two resources</u>, based on a simple `Flask` application.

 * `Author`